 Do you have a Will that was drafted somewhere other than Texas???
 If so, you should have a Texas attorney review it to make sure it will be valid in Texas and to make sure your Will that was drafted and executed somewhere other than in Texas can take advantage of Texas law that simplifies the probate process.

 Making sure that you have a valid Will can save your loved ones lots of time, reduce their legal costs after your death, and avoid many problems after you pass away.
-Leaving a valid Will behind will make it much easier for your loved ones to take control of your assets after you die.
+Leaving a valid Will behind will make it much easier and cheaper for your loved ones to take control of your assets after you die.

 Did you know that the State of Texas has a disposition plan to distribute all of your assets in the event that you do not leave behind a valid Will?
 Since every family is different, you can bet that your specific wishes do not exactly match what the State of Texas has set up for those who die without a valid Will.

 One other major thing that you normally do in a Will is to name who you want to be the Executor of your Estate.
-You can name your spouse, a trusted family member or friend to be the one who works with your probate attorney to move your Estate through the probate process to take care of gathering and protecting your assets, paying your just debts and seeing to it that your assets go to the beneficiaries that you name in the Will.
+You can name your spouse, a trusted family member or a close friend to be the one who works with your probate attorney to move your Estate through the probate process to take care of gathering and protecting your assets, paying your just debts and seeing to it that your assets go to the beneficiaries that you name in the Will.
 In order to save money for your estate, you can even request that the Executor serve without the need for posting a bond.

 Probate.
 The word "probate" has some really negative inferences in the minds of many people who do not understand how simple the Texas probate process can be if you have made the appropriate plans to dispose of your property after you die.
 The best way to ensure that the probate process will go smoothly after you pass away is to make sure that you have a valid Will (and update it if necessary) drafted by a Texas attorney.